 PMI does provide language aids (at no additional cost) to non-English speaking aspirants.
 You can request for your preferred language aid before the exam.
 These language aids translate English questions to your preferred language.
 Although they are available and you don’t have to pay anything extra, I would suggest that you should not use these aids.
 You may request them for the exam but try to avoid using them.
 During the exam you are in a crunch & stressful situation with a clock hanging above your head.
 You do not want to waste precious moments for translating an English question to your native language.
 It is better to be prepared upfront for the English exam.

 15. take the exam even before they are ready

 You should read my article Best way to determine PMP Exam passing score to check your readiness for the Exam.
 If you are not ready, then it is better to postpone your exam date (even if it means losing some money).

 Even though the title of the post is a bit negative, I have not written this post to discourage you.
-I have written this post so that you can avoid the tag “failed the PMP Exam”.
+I have written this post so that you can avoid the tag “failed PMP Exam”.
 As per my experience, if you study well and take care of the above reasons, no one can stop you to pass the PMP Exam in the first attempt.
-You should learn from others’ (who failed the PMP Exam) mistakes and avoid them.
+You should learn from others’ (who were not able to crack the Exam) mistakes and avoid them.

 The key to success PMP Exam is 50% perspiration and 50% preparation.

 You will have to perspire and you will have to prepare; no one else can do that for you.
 The PMP Exam is considered to be a difficult exam and it is.
 There is no easy way out.
 So, you need to study hard.
 But, at the same time, you must perspire & prepare in the right direction.